Another opioid crisis is raging through the developing world

 “Like if you don’t eat, you start to feel hungry.
 Similar is the case with not taking it,” said auto shop welder Deepak Arora, a gaunt 30-year-old who took 15 tablets day, so much he had to steal from his family to pay for pills.
 “You are like a dead person.”

-Jeffery Bawa, an officer with the United Nations Office on Drugs and Crime, realized what was happening in 2016.
+Jeffery Bawa, an officer with the United Nations Office on Drugs and Crime, realized what was happening in 2016, when he traveled to Mali in western Africa, one of the world’s poorest countries, gripped by civil war and terrorism.
+They asked people for their most pressing concerns.
+Most did not say hunger or violence.
+They said tramadol.

+One woman said children stumble down the streets, high on the opioid; parents add it to tea to dull the ache of hunger.
+Nigerian officials said at a United Nations meeting on tramadol trafficking that the number of people there living with addiction is now far higher than the number with AIDS or HIV.

+Tramadol is so pervasive in Cameroon scientists a few years ago believed they’d discovered a natural version in tree roots.
+But it was not natural at all: Farmers bought pills and fed them to their cattle to ward off the effects of debilitating heat.
+Their waste contaminated the soil, and the chemical seeped into the trees.

 Police began finding pills on terrorists, who traffic it to fund their networks and take it to bolster their capacity for violence, Bawa said.